What is Layout in a Web Page?

-HTML (HyperText Markup Language) defines the structure and content of web pages, forming the skeleton of a webpage.
+HTML is a language used to define the structure and content of a web page, serving as the skeleton of the webpage.

-An HTML document, which makes up a webpage, has the following basic structure:
+An HTML document that makes up a webpage has the following basic structure.

-The <head> contains metadata and styles for the document, while the <body> contains the content visible to the user.
+The <head> section includes the document's metadata and styles, while the <body> contains the content visible to users.

 Block Elements and Inline Elements

-HTML elements are broadly divided into Block elements and Inline elements.
+HTML elements are primarily categorized into Block elements and Inline elements.

-1. Block Elements: Block elements occupy the full width of the page and each element starts on a new line.
-Elements such as <div>, <h1>, and <p> are block elements.
+Block Elements: Block elements occupy the full width of the screen and begin on new lines.<div>,<h1>,<p>, etc., are examples of block elements.

 <div>div is a block element</div> <p>p is a block element</p>

-1. Inline Elements: Inline elements take up only the space necessary for their content and display continuously without line breaks.
-Elements such as <span>, <a>, and <img> are inline elements.
+Inline Elements: Inline elements take up only as much width as the content itself and are displayed consecutively without line breaks.<span>,<a>,<img>, etc., are examples of inline elements.

 <span>span is</span> <span>an inline element.</span>